FreeAndFair/ColoradoRLA/docs/25_developer.md

 We are using [PostgreSQL](https://www.postgresql.org/) for data persistence.

 The user interface (UI) is browser-based.
-We are writing the client in TypeScript, a mainstream, Microsoft-supported variant of JavaScript that offers opt-in, Java-like type safety.
-TypeScript compiles to plain, human-readable JavaScript, so this choice will support client-side correctness without requiring any special web browser support.
+The client is written in TypeScript, a mainstream, Microsoft-supported variant of JavaScript that offers opt-in, Java-like type safety.
+TypeScript compiles to plain, human-readable JavaScript, so this choice supports client-side correctness without requiring any special web browser support.